asmabatttikhi/Reading-Notes/Read03.md

 * series of elements and tags
 * individual elements are combined to form an entire HTML page
 ### anatomy of HTML ![PICTURE](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics/grumpy-cat-small.png)
-* opening tag :<P> is the name of the element
+* opening tag : <P> is the name of the element
 * The closing tag : includes a forward slash
 * The content : just text
-* The element:all of the above
+* The element : all of the above
 * Attributes contain extra information about the element:
 ![picture](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics/grumpy-cat-attribute-small.png)